-Try: The rustic, honest brunch fare at Twisted Fork Bistro is the very epitome of comfort food; try the Gruyere baked eggs with sourdough toast, bacon and baked beans.
-In Gastown, lines form for the weekend brunch at Catch 122, where the French-inspired comfort food includes an eggs benedict that comes with your choice of braised short ribs, smoked salmon, smoked ham, or roasted mushrooms.
+Try: In Gastown, lines form for the weekend brunch at Catch 122, where the French-inspired comfort food includes an eggs benedict that comes with your choice of braised short ribs, smoked salmon, smoked ham, or roasted mushrooms.

 The Sustainable Table

 Vancouver’s best restaurants are keenly aware of where, how and by whom their ingredients are sourced.
 They’re poster children for local, seasonal eating, and why should brunch be any different?
 Are the following spots, expect regional specialties like Ocean Wise-approved smoked salmon together with locally-sourced produce, ethically-farmed meats and even B.C. wines and spirits in your brunch cocktail.